cap-js/docs/test.md

-::: This is a danger
+::: danger This is a danger
 danger!
 :::